dalderson455/SPT/README.md

-# PythonSPT (Work In Progress)
+# PythonSPT

-**Note: This project is currently a Work In Progress (WIP).**
+**Note: This project is currently under active development.**

 A lightweight Python implementation of single-molecule tracking and stoichiometry analysis.
-It uses Laplacian of Gaussian (LoG) detection, iterative centre-of-mass localisation, and LAP tracking to resolve sub-pixel molecular trajectories, followed by step-wise photobleaching analysis to estimate molecular stoichiometry.
+It uses Laplacian of Gaussian (LoG) detection, iterative localisation, and LAP tracking to resolve sub-pixel molecular trajectories, followed by step-wise photobleaching analysis to estimate molecular stoichiometry.

 ## Requirements